TakashiNakagawa/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural netowork with 5x5 or 3x3 filter sizes and depths between 24 and 64(model.py lines 110-121).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 111, 115, 119, 122), and the data is normalized in the model using a Keras lambda layer (code line 107).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 8-22).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+I decided to not to use dropout because without dropout layer, test and validation loss is almost same.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 133).

 #### 4. Appropriate training data